matteoferla/Python_SmallWorld_API/README.md

 | BB_30.smi.anon                                | BB-30-21Q4-3K              |         3129 |        3119 |            10 |            0 | Available |
 | WorldDrugs-2020Q2-3004.anon                   | WorldDrugs-20Q2-3004       |         3004 |        3003 |             1 |            0 | Available |
 | HMDB-2020Q2-584.anon                          | HMDB-20Q2-584              |          585 |         584 |             1 |            0 | Available |

+## Names

+There is a Python module called [smallworld](https://github.com/benmaier/smallworld), which implements the small world algorithm.
+This is not an API to the [sw.docking.org](https://sw.docking.org/search.html) site.

+The blog of the [sw.docking.org](https://sw.docking.org/search.html) site mentions a pysmallworld.
+There is no mention of this in Google so I am guessing it is for a future feature?
+I however need to use this now as
+I need it as a publicly usable example workflow of [Fragmenstein](https://github.com/matteoferla/Fragmenstein).

+Also, there is a great and wacky boardgame called [Small World](https://boardgamegeek.com/boardgame/40692/small-world), with a curious/agonising dynamic which forces you to not be a collector.